Community Builds: Family Engagement Events

 Multi-generational creative workshops stimulate parents and children to explore ideas in a facilitated large group discussion, make something together and share their contributions with their peers before taking their work or a photo of it home.
 Community Build workshops include the whole family, occur in the early evening and include a light supper to make participation realistic for families.

 Building Doors: Following a “What’s a door” discussion contrasting outside and inside doors, large and small doors, front doors, back doors and what messages a door can convey, families build doors with blocks, legos, or recyclables, create a story about where their door leads, and share their ideas with the group.
 Families leave with a picture of their creation.
-Note: Photos of local doors are helpful to stimulate the discussion.
+Note: Photos of local doors taken by families are a big plus to engaging everyone in discussion.

 Gingerbread Build, a winter holiday event, includes a reading and discussion of the classic gingerbread man story and of participants’ holiday traditions before parents and children create gingerbread houses from graham crackers, frosting and candies.
 To celebrate their work, families create a community exhibit of their creations and explain their thoughts and strategies about the process before taking their gingerbread houses home.